True Colors (Zedd song): Reception

 Rolling Stone editor Brittany Spanos called it a "triumphant return" for Kesha.
 Comparing it to the album version, she stated "the style is more grandiose" in Kesha's take.
 Agreeing with the latter, Nigel M. Smith from The Guardian wrote "Kesha's audible rage lends the track a fire that was missing in its earlier incarnation."
 Lars Brandle of Billboard wrote the song "is a powerful, moody tune and, lyrically, Kesha is in a fighting frame."
 August Brown in Los Angeles Times noted "At Coachella, her surprise appearance had the gravity of something more than just another pop-star cameo.
 This recorded version is a welcome reminder of Kesha's considerable vocal talent."
 Lucas Villa of AXS praised Zedd's direction, writing, "Under Dr. Luke, her vocals were mostly processed to hell but with Zedd, Kesha beautifully bellows the song's powerful message."
-Despite minimal promotion from radios or a major record label, the song sold 52,000 copies in its 1st week and placed at #8 on the U.S ITunes Charts.
+Despite minimal promotion from radio or a major record label, the song sold 52,000 copies in its first week.